Check out the 2013 EMTS Section Annual Report!

 Important announcement -- Health Facilities and EMS Division Director Named

-Complaints regarding Colorado certified Emergency Medical Services (EMS) Providers, ambulance services and trauma centers can be made by writing, faxing, or emailing the section at:
+Complaints regarding Colorado certified Emergency Medical Services (EMS) Providers, ambulance services and trauma centers can be made by submitting our complaint form and all supporting documents via email, fax or mail to:

 Emergency Medical and Trauma Services Section